jkour/neTabControl/README.md

 # Platforms

-I have tested the component on Win32, Win64 and MacOSX.
+Tested Platforms: Win32, Win64 and MacOSX.

 #Documentation
 There is documentation about the classes, the methods and properties.
 Please check the "Documentation" folder or the wiki.

 # Known Issues
-There are a few known issues and proposed workarounds.
-You can see them in thw wiki.
+Check the wiki.

 #Bugs, Suggestions, Comments and General Contact